-Our story begins in 1978 when modest productions were mounted on the tennis courts of Ewing Manor in Bloomington.
-The Illinois Shakespeare Festival at the Ewing Cultural Center has since blossomed into a cultural gem honoring the State of Illinois, drawing audience state-wide and beyond.
+Our story begins in 1978, when modest productions were mounted on the tennis courts of Ewing Manor in Bloomington.
+The Illinois Shakespeare Festival (ISF) has since blossomed into a cultural gem honoring the State of Illinois, drawing audiences state-wide and beyond.

 The primary goal of the Illinois Shakespeare Festival in the early years was to bring quality and accessible productions of Shakespeare to our Central Illinois audience.
-That goal has expanded to include other plays within the spirit of the Bard’s writings, including new plays by highly regarded playwrights such as Philip Dawkins, Rick Elise and the internationally recognized Q Brothers.
+That goal has expanded to include other plays within the spirit of the Bard’s writings, including new plays by highly regarded playwrights such as Philip Dawkins, Rick Elise, and the internationally recognized Q Brothers.
 In 2008, ISF launched the Shakespeare Alive!
-Initiative, which features a free play for young audiences on Wednesday and Saturday mornings during the summer season.
-Since then, community outreach has become year-round and includes touring productions into schools and a new Halloween tradition, ShakesFEAR.
+Initiative, which features a free family-friendly play for young audiences on Thursday and Saturday mornings during the summer season.
+Since then, community outreach has become year-round and includes touring productions to schools and a summer camp for young people.

-As we prepare for our fortieth anniversary season it is clear that "Shakespeare in the Cornfields" as it was once called, was not only possible but has made an indelible mark on our community and the State.
+As we continue on, it is clear that ISF has made an indelible mark on our community and the state.